What is .NET MAUI?

 - The ability to customize handlers to enhance the way in which UI elements are presented.

 - Essential cross-platform APIs for accessing native device features.
-These APIs enable apps to access things like the GPS, the accelerometer, and battery and network states.
+These APIs enable apps to access device features such as the GPS, the accelerometer, and battery and network states.
 For more information, see .NET MAUI essentials.

 - A single project system that uses multi-targeting to target Android, iOS, macOS, and Windows.
 For more information, see .NET MAUI Single project.